Muirfield/pocketmine-plugins/GrabBag/README.md

     Show details about one or more entities or tiles.
   * *rm* _[e#]_
     Removes one or more entities.

+Note that commands scheduled with `at` and `after` will only run as long as the server is running.
+These scheduled commands will *not* survive server reloads or reboots.

 ### Command repeater